CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/database/database-configuration.md

 ---

-There are two ways to configure the database that the Camunda engine will use.
+There are two ways to configure the database that the Operaton engine will use.
 The first option is to define the JDBC properties of the database:

 * `jdbcUrl`: JDBC URL of the database.
 * `jdbcDriver`: implementation of the driver for the specific database type.